What’s the best way to be successful in life or business?

-Does “being successful” feel too much or simply too impossible for you?
+Does “being successful” feel too much or simply just impossible for you?

-Are you tired of feeling like you just aren’t making progress no matter what you do?
+Perhaps you’re tired of feeling like you just aren’t making progress no matter what you do.

-Or maybe like me, you sometimes feel frantic because you haven’t accomplished anything today? (“Stop looking at me to do list”)
+Or maybe like me, you sometimes feel frantic because you haven’t actually accomplished anything today? (“Stop looking at me like that to-do list.”)

 Listen, I feel this way too.
 Probably more often than I’d like to admit, but it gets to me too.
 The overwhelm, the feeling that I’m not moving fast enough, the fear that I’m just spinning my wheels just being busy.